 default password for the debug keystore is

 android.
 The keytool then prints the fingerprint to the terminal.
-For example:

 - Click the Create client button, then follow the steps in the Gather credentials for authentication and authorization section below.